 - 1 tablespoon honey

+- Caramelize the onion with thyme and apples.
+Coat the bottom of a medium-sized sauté pan with the oil, and place it over medium heat.
 Add the onion, and stirring often, cook until golden, about 7 minutes.
 Then add the thyme and apples.
-Again, stirring often, cook until the apples are becoming soft and golden, about 4 minutes.
+Again, stirring often, cook until the apples become soft and golden, about 4 minutes.
 Season to taste with salt and pepper.
 (Here’s How to Season to Taste.)

+- Bake and serve.
+Place in the preheated 375°F oven and bake just to melt the brie, about 4 minutes.
 Crack a little more pepper on top if desired, and then drizzle each one with a bit of the honey.
 Serve immediately.

 - Place the bread on the foil-lined baking sheet and when the oven is hot toast the bread just until it's slightly golden.